 While popup strategies can vary depending on your specific website and audience, here are some best practices to consider:

-- A/B test different popup configurations, including number and frequency, to find what works best for your audience.
+1. A/B tests different popup configurations, including number and frequency, to find what works best for your audience.

-- Ensure popups are valuable, relevant, and provide a clear benefit to users.
+2. Ensure popups are valuable, relevant, and beneficial to users.

 Dissecting Time & Purpose